andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 There were approx. 100 patients and each patient had 2 csv-files containing different scans.
 He _could_ of course manually copy/paste the contents from file into a single excel file and then load the combined file into Stata.
 While it is completely possible to do, it is repetitive, boring and there is a high risk of making manual errors.

 No thanks.
-Life offers plenty of monkey work already.
+Life already offers plenty of repetitive and boring monkey work.

 {{% toc %}}